A partial government shutdown is about to hit the Department of Homeland Security. Here’s what that means

 Democrats may not have much power to actually restrict ICE and US Customs and Border Protection activities in the event of a shutdown.
 Even in a shutdown, ICE would still continue to operate its main functions, multiple congressional aides have contended.

-Overall, more than 90% of DHS’ 272,000 employees would continue working during a lapse, according to the agency’s September shutdown plan covering the first five days of an impasse.
-More than 93% of ICE and CBP workers would remain on the job.
+Overall, more than 90% of DHS’ 272,000 employees will continue working during a lapse, according to the agency’s September shutdown plan covering the first five days of an impasse.
+More than 93% of ICE and CBP workers will remain on the job.

 DHS has other resources to draw on, including a $165 billion infusion from last summer’s One Big Beautiful Bill Act, which funneled $75 billion to ICE, alone, and $64 billion to CBP.